Courtesy of The Weinstein Company

-Without a special waiver, he’d have to pull the Oscar-nominated drama from theaters for no fewer than 90 days – in addition to paying other costs.
+Without a special waiver, Harvey Weinstein would have to pull The King’s Speech from theaters for no fewer than 90 days if deciding to resubmit the film for a PG-13 rating after editing out a string of f---s.

 But a waiver isn’t out of the question.
 Joan Graves, chairperson of the Classification and Rating Administration, could recommend that the re-cut film be allowed to replace the R-rated version right away.